realityexpander/How_to_program_from_ground_up/10-FunctionalProgramming.md

 ```

-  > ### Side Quest on "Declarative" Programming
+  > ## Side Quest on "Declarative" Programming
   > - Notice that many of the diagrams in this document are written in a language that uses pure "declarative" style programming.
-  >- The charts are using a declarative language called "Mermaid" to create many kinds of diagrams using only text.
+  > - The charts are using a declarative language called "Mermaid" to create many kinds of diagrams using only text.
+  > - This allows for more flexible and maintainable diagrams that can be created and maintained in a text file opposed to using a graphics editor.
-  >- Mermaid is a "Domain Specific Language" (DSL) that is used to create diagrams in a "declarative" style.
+  > - Mermaid is a "Domain Specific Language" (DSL) that is used to create diagrams in a "declarative" style.
   >   - [https://mermaid.js.org/](https://mermaid.js.org/intro/)
-  > - More on Declarative Programming:
+  >> ### More on Declarative Programming:
   >> - 'Declarative Thinking, Declarative Practice' - Kevlin Henney [ ACCU 2016 ]
   >>   - https://www.youtube.com/watch?v=nrVIlhtoE3Y
   >> - HTML IS a Programming Language (Imperative vs Declarative) - Computerphile